Spider201866/Alan_web/memory-bank/systemPatterns.md

     4. If within limits, proceeds to next middleware/route handler.
     5. If route is not found, the 404 handler serves `public/404.html`.
 - **Frontend Page Rendering**:
     1. HTML page loads (e.g., `home.html`, `referral.html`).
 Viewport meta tags are consistent.
+Scripts like `language.js` (with `type="module"`) initialize.
+    2. `language.js` loads the preferred/default language JSON using `language-loader.js` and dispatches `languageChanged`.
-    2. For sub-pages, `page-template.js`'s `initPage` function is called to inject the shared `#appBar`.
+    3. For sub-pages, `page-template.js`'s `initPage` function is called.
+It builds the header (translating title using `getTranslation`) and sets up listeners for `languageChanged`.
+    4. Page-specific scripts (e.g., `index.js`, `home.js`, or inline scripts in content pages) listen for `languageChanged` and call their respective functions to apply translations using `getTranslation`.
-    3. `public/styles/styles.css` applies styling.
+    5. `public/styles/styles.css` applies styling.
 This includes rules for the `#appBar` (sub-pages) and the `.chatbot-header` (`home.html`), with specific padding for `.chatbot-subtitle` and font styles for `.back-arrow` to ensure their rendered heights are consistent in target environments.
-    4. External scripts are downloaded in parallel and executed after HTML parsing due to `defer` attribute.
+    6. Other external scripts are downloaded in parallel and executed after HTML parsing due to `defer` attribute.
-    5. External resources (scripts, styles, fonts) are loaded according to the CSP.
+    7. External resources (scripts, styles, fonts) are loaded according to the CSP.
-    6. Event handlers (e.g., for navigation buttons in `home.html`) are attached via JavaScript using `addEventListener`.
+    8. Event handlers (e.g., for navigation buttons in `home.html`) are attached via JavaScript using `addEventListener`.
+- **Language Change**:
+    1. User interacts with a language selection UI (e.g., dropdown in `home.html` side menu).
+    2. The UI event handler calls `await setLanguage(newLangCode)` from `language.js`.
+    3. `setLanguage` updates `localStorage`, fetches the new language JSON (via `language-loader.js`), updates `window.currentTranslations`, and dispatches the `languageChanged` event.
+    4. All active listeners for `languageChanged` (in `page-template.js`, `index.js`, `home.js`, etc.) execute their callbacks to re-translate relevant UI elements.
 - **Chatbot Interaction**:
     1. User inputs query on the frontend.
     2. `agent1-chatbot-module.js` sends the query to the external "Alan" agent (via Flowise).